HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 1/2-control-flow.md

+---
+layout: notes
+topic: js
+title: Control Flow
+---

 <style> .note {display: none; /* Hide teachers notes */ } .solution {color:white; } .solution:hover {color:black; } </style>

-# Week 5, Day 1: Control Flow
+# Control Flow

 You have written a few programs -- congratulations!
 It's time to learn a very powerful programming concept but the console is an awkward place to write a lot of code.
 We need a more convenient way of writing Javascript.